offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

    * create slot of varying types.
    * create b-spline of varying types and parameterizations.

- * (5) Constraints toggle: These toolbar buttons disable constraints or keep them enabled but render them unenforced (referred to as reference constraints).
+ * (5) Constraints_FC toggle: These toolbar buttons disable constraints_FC or keep them enabled but render them unenforced (referred to as reference constraints_FC).

- * (4) Constraints: These toolbar buttons give quick access to create constraints.
+ * (4) Create constraints_FC: These toolbar buttons give quick access to create constraints_FC.
 From left-to-right, ...

-   * create dimensional constraints of varying types (e.g., distance, radius, and angle)
+   * create dimensional constraints_FC of varying types (e.g., distance, radius, and angle)
-   * create coincident constraint.
+   * create coincident constraint_FC.
-   * create parallel to basis axis constraint (e.g., force line to be horizontal or vertical).
+   * create parallel to basis axis constraint_FC (e.g., force line to be horizontal or vertical).
-   * create parallel constraint (e.g., lines 1 and 2 must be parallel).
+   * create parallel constraint_FC (e.g., lines 1 and 2 must be parallel).
-   * create perpendicular constraint (e.g., lines 1 and 2 must be perpendicular).
+   * create perpendicular constraint_FC (e.g., lines 1 and 2 must be perpendicular).
-   * create tangent constraint (e.g., line and endpoint of arc must be tangent).
+   * create tangent constraint_FC (e.g., line and endpoint of arc must be tangent).
-   * create distance equality constraint (e.g., line 1 and 2 must be the same distance).
+   * create distance equality constraint_FC (e.g., line 1 and 2 must be the same distance).
-   * create symmetry constraint (e.g., points 1 and 2 must be symmetrical across line 1).
+   * create symmetry constraint_FC (e.g., points 1 and 2 must be symmetrical across line 1).
-   * create block constraint.
+   * create block constraint_FC.

- * (7) Selection helpers: These toolbar buttons give quick access to select elements / constraints associated with the current selection.
+ * (7) Selection helpers: These toolbar buttons give quick access to select elements_FC / constraints_FC associated with the current selection.
 From left-to-right, ...

-   * select constraints associated with selection.
+   * select constraints_FC associated with selection.
-   * select elements associated with selection.
+   * select elements_FC associated with selection.

  * (8) Arc circular helper toggle: Toggles the visibility of the underlying circle / ellipse for circular arcs.

- * (10) Internal geometry toggle: Toggles the visibility of the internal geometry for certain element types (e.g., ellipse arc).
+ * (10) Internal geometry toggle: Toggles the visibility of the internal geometry for certain element_FC types (e.g., ellipse arc).

  * (11) Switch virtual space.